Q-Ducks/rw-mod-neocanines/README.md

 This mod has no library dependencies and can just be built straight away without pre-setup requirements taken.
 Assuming that you already have an development kit for NET 4.7.2 or newer.
 As for all Rimworld mods, it is required to target `v4.7.2`.

-To compile, run this command
+To compile, run this command inside the `Sources/NeocanineSpecials` folder, where the C# project files are located:
 ```Powershell
 dotnet build
 ```